Learn how to make slime with laundry detergent – and NO Borax! This is a completely non-toxic, easy recipe for kids with just a few ingredients.

 It was a simpler time back then I suppose.

 Either that or my parents completely deprived me of any slime making fun.
 Maybe everyone else was doing it and I didn’t know?
 That’s quite possible.
-I come from the kind of family that derives entertainment from twigs and tupperware containers.
+I come from the kind of family that derives entertainment from twigs and Tupperware containers.

 Not that there’s anything wrong with that, right?
 It stimulates the imagination when you don’t have a bunch of toys as a child, at least it did for me.